Zakia Zaki

 Zakia Zaki (c.
 1972 – June 4, 2007) was an Afghan journalist for the Afghan Radio Peace (Sada-i-Sulh) station north of Kabul, Afghanistan.
-Zaki was the first Afghani journalist to speak out against the Taliban after the US forces initiated the War in Afghanistan (2001–present), while she also championed other causes like gender equality and women's rights in Afghanistan.Her murder was seen as part of a series of recent attacks against high-profile Afghan women.
+She had been given threats on account of her work and was killed at her home outside of Kabul in April 2007.
+Zaki was the first Afghani journalist to speak out against the Taliban after the US forces initiated the War in Afghanistan (2001–present), while she also championed other causes like gender equality and women's rights in Afghanistan.
+Her murder was seen as part of a series of recent attacks against high-profile Afghan women.

 Personal

 Zakia Zaki was known for being independent and an activist in her community.
 While she was the founder of the Afghan Peace Radio station, the 35-year-old woman was also the headmistress at a local school.
 She and her husband Abdul Ahad Ranjabr had six children—four sons and two daughters—and two of her children were present at the time of her murder.
 The family resided about 40 miles north of Kabul in Parwan.